 However, once you have made the decision to get your hands dirty and install some great looking decking, you will realise that it is not as simple as just picking a colour and deciding where to put it.
 You will first have to decide on what sort of decking material you are going to use.

-This decision should be based on where you want to put it, what your budget is, how much use it is going to see and just how much time you will have to spend maintaining your decking.
+This decision should be based on where you want to put it, what your budget is, how much use

 Many homeowners dream of having a water feature in their garden; this can be a fountain, pond, waterfall, or even a stream.
 No matter the type of feature, water is a beautiful and striking addition to any garden.
 There are a number of DIY water feature kits on the market to choose from, as well as any number of other DIY water feature ideas to create from scratch.

 The DIY water feature can range from a very simple project to a very elaborate scheme.
 No matter their simplicity or their extravagance, DIY water features can be quite soothing and eye-catching, especially when they have some form of running water.
 DIY water features can be relatively inexpensive and require just a bit of elbow grease or they can be quite expensive and require a lot more sweat equity.
 Below are two examples of DIY water features that are both practical and intermediate in difficulty.
 They do take a bit of elbow grease but will produce a water feature that will be the envy of the neighbours.

 There are many reasons that people shop farmer’s markets or grow their own vegetables in backyard gardens.
 While the various products offered may, and usually do, look less attractive than the ones found in the grocer’s, they more than make up for it in taste and freshness.
 Farmer’s market fare and back yard vegetables aren’t waxed, are usually picked at the perfect time, and are frequently organic (especially the ones you grow yourself).